shettyankitha547-source/Kannada-WordNet/README.md

 ## 📖 Project Overview

-The Kannada WordNet Interface is an enhanced interface developed for accessing Kannada lexical resources from IndoWordNet.
-The project improves the usability of the existing IndoWordNet system by providing a modern and user-friendly interface.
+A user-friendly interface for exploring **Kannada WordNet** using Python and Google Colab.
+The project improves the usability of IndoWordNet by providing a clean interface with lexical search and interactive features.

 ## ✨ Features